Swirrl/linked_development_api/README.markdown

 ### Count

-- Count now returns counts as JSON integers not strings.
+- count now returns counts as JSON integers not strings for all count routes.

+- count/country now returns an object_type of 'country' not 'countries'.